magnora-solutions/headless-ui/README.md

 A comprehensive Shopify review system with admin app and headless components, designed for "Build for Shopify" certification and plug-and-play integration.

+Detailed implementation guides can now be found in the `docs/` directory.

 ## 🚀 What We've Built

 Based on the call requirements, we've transformed from a simple headless UI library into a full Shopify ecosystem: